-Answer: To be competitive for police dispatcher jobs, candidates should have availability during first, second, and third shifts.
+Answer: To be competitive for police dispatcher jobs, candidates should have availability during the first, second, and third shifts.
 Most emergency operations centers are open 24 hours a day, seven days a week, and many require dispatchers to work rotating shifts – including holidays and weekends.
 Especially in larger cities, dispatch jobs may require on-call or recall availability – meaning that even on days off, operators can be called back to work as needed.
 Overtime is frequently mandatory.
 However, in exchange for these time demands, shift differentials, overtime pay, and increased holiday pay are common incentives.

 Question: What certifications do police dispatchers need to have?

 Answer: Generally, any certifications required are earned during 911 operator training.
 Once hired, dispatchers will likely earn basic first aid certification through the hiring agency.
 Some jurisdictions, such as the states of Arizona and Washington, require operators to earn certification in operating state emergency terminals within six months to a year of hire.
 Some states, such as Georgia, train operators to earn state-level communications officer certification.
 Operators may also be trained to earn certification in using the National Criminal Information Center (NCIC).

 Question: Are 911 operators sworn police officers?